chooseaconduct/chooseaconduct.github.io/README.md

 Thus, Choose-A-Conduct offers alternative code of conducts.
 Or inspires you to write your own.
 Remember - Love (not fear) conquers all.
 Be the change you want to see in the world.
 Learn to forgive.
 Be a mensch (or try to.)
 Humanitas.
-Virtus.